squizlabs/HTML_CodeSniffer/README.markdown

 (or symlink as appropriate) your <code>build</code> directory to a web-accessible location.

-Then grab or copy the JavaScript from the auditor bookmarklet from the [HTML_CodeSniffer site](https://squizlabs.github.io/HTML_CodeSniffer), replace the directory at the start (//squizlabs.github.io/HTML_CodeSniffer/build) with your local URL, and save as a new bookmarklet.
+Then grab or copy the JavaScript from the auditor bookmarklet from the [BOSA Accessibility Check site](https://openfed.github.io/AccessibilityCheck), replace the directory at the start (//openfed.github.io/AccessibilityCheck/build) with your local URL, and save as a new bookmarklet.

 #### Debug build

-If you are developing using HTML\_CodeSniffer and require the code not minified for debugging purposes, follow the above steps, but run <code>grunt build-debug</code>
+If you are developing using BOSA Accessiblity Check and require the code not minified for debugging purposes, follow the above steps, but run <code>grunt build-debug</code>
 (instead of just build).
 This will combine the files as normal, but not minify them.